browser-host/homepage-clock/README.md

 5. Make any changes you want, remember to run 'npm run deploy' to see your changes live

 I use New Tab Homepage for Firefox

+## Upcoming Changes
+1. Different themes to chose from
+2. Local weather report